ProcyonCoin/procyon-mining-pool/README.md

-# NOMP KawPoW Algorithm Pool -Neoxa
+# NOMP KawPoW Algorithm Pool -ProcyonCoin
 Highly Efficient mining pool for Coins based on KawPoW algo!

-This is opensource mining pool for Neoxa, Please visit [Neoxa](https://www.neoxa.net) for more information
+This is opensource mining pool for ProcyonCoin

 -------
 ### Screenshots